Democrat Kamala Harris teases 2028 presidential bid, following Trump loss

 Harris proceeded to underscore her previous experience in the White House, working as second-in-command to President Joe Biden from 2021 to 2025.

 “Look, I served for four years, being a heartbeat away from the presidency of the United States.
-I spent countless hours in my West Wing office footsteps away from the Oval Office.
+I spent countless hours in my West Wing office, footsteps away from the Oval Office.
 I spent countless hours in the Oval Office, in the Situation Room,” she said.
 “I know what the job is, and I know what it requires.”

 Harris was the first Black and South Asian woman to receive a major party nomination in US history, when she took over for Biden as the Democratic frontrunner in the 2024 presidential race.